simonlewi5/csci201-group10/README.md

 # Egyptian Ratscrew

-Also known as Egyptian War, this is a fast-paced card game that is easy to learn and fun to play.
-The game is played with a standard deck of 52 cards, and the objective is to win all the cards.

 This game was created as part of USC's CSCI 201 final project.
 We were tasked with creating a web-based project using Java either on the frontend or backend.
 We chose to create an online multiplayer card game, specifically Egyptian Ratscrew, due to the concurrent nature of the game's slap mechanic and the relative simplicity of the game's rules.

+## Gameplay

+Please see our demo video [here](https://youtu.be/skFXh_aqBw0) to see the game in action.
+Also known as Egyptian War, this is a fast-paced card game that is easy to learn and fun to play.
+The game is played with a standard deck of 52 cards, and the objective is to win all the cards.

 ## Architecture